Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Arithmetic real leaves

 In terms of complex structures, the completion of the leaf is either a complex plane or a complex disk.
 It follows from Corollary~\ref{cor:hyp} that the leaf itself must be a punctured disk, so the completion is biholomorphic to a disk. \end{proof}

-The gluing described above implies that real arithmetic leaves satisfy the properties of Theorem~\ref{thm:LochNess}.
-Indeed, applying Lemma~\ref{lem:double_cover} again, we conclude that the leaf is a Loch Ness Monster.
+The gluing described above implies that marked arithmetic leaves satisfy the properties of Theorem~\ref{thm:LochNess}.
+Indeed, we invoke Lemma~\ref{lem:double_cover} once again, we conclude that the marked leaf is a Loch Ness Monster.
 Moreover, in the quotient by involution, the simple pole of the quadratic differential defining the flat structure comes from the center of the leaf.

-Again, we remark that while this gives the same topology as positive and negative leaves, the translation structure is very different.
+\begin{rmk} Again, we remark that while this gives the same topology as positive and negative leaves, the translation structure is very different. \end{rmk}